Read and report vaccine reactions, harassment and failures.

 What is the history of Pneumococcal in America and other countries?

-S. pneumoniae was noted to be genetically diverse and identifiable by its unique outer capsule surrounding the bacteria.
-The capsule was found to be crucial in maintaining the pneumococci’s ability to cause infection by preventing other cells from devouring it, in a process known as phagocytosis.
-The prevalence of a particular serotype was found to be dependent on geographical location, characteristics of the infected person, and the use of antibiotics and vaccines.
+By 1909, Ludwig Handel and Franz Neufeld of the Robert Koch Institute for Infectious Diseases in Berlin had developed a technique to categorize the different strains of pneumococci.
+Between 1915 and 1945, research focused on increasing the understanding of the structure of the S. pneumoniae bacteria, its ability to cause disease, and the impact of disease on humans.
+By 1940, more than 80 types of S. pneumoniae had been identified and described.
+S.pneumoniae was noted to be genetically diverse and identifiable by its unique outer capsule surrounding the bacteria.
+This capsule was found to be crucial in maintaining the pneumococci’s ability to cause infection because it prevented other cells from devouring it, in a process known as phagocytosis.
+The prevalence of a particular serotype (strain) was found to be dependent on geographical location, characteristics of the infected person, and the use of antibiotics and vaccines.

-By 1940, approximately two thirds of the U.S. states and territories in would develop pneumonia-control programs and federal funding for pneumococcal increased nearly 60-fold in three years.
+By 1940, approximately two thirds of the U.S. states and territories would develop pneumonia-control programs and federal funding for pneumococcal increased nearly 60-fold in three years.
 In 1940, pneumonia and influenza was reported to be the fifth leading cause of infectious disease death in the U.S, and was reported to occur at a rate of 70.3 cases per 100,000 people.

 The success of sulfapyridine, and eventually penicillin, against pneumococcal pneumonia resulted in a decline in the use of human antiserum and by the late 1940s, all pneumococcal control programs had been discontinued.

-WHO estimates S. pneumoniae to be responsible for the death of half a million children worldwide every year.
+WHO estimates S. pneumoniae to be responsible for the death of 300,000 children worldwide every year.
 The majority of these deaths occur in developing countries located in Asia and sub-Saharan Africa.
-As with pneumococcal disease in the U.S., older adults and young children are most susceptible to infection, and only a small number of strains are responsible for the majority of infections.
+As with pneumococcal disease in the U.S., older adults and young children are most susceptible to infection, and only a small number of strains are responsible for the majority of infections.Can Pneumococcal cause injury and/or death?

 Although most pneumococcal infections are mild, pneumococcal disease can cause serious illness.
-The 3 most common illnesses caused by invasive S. pneumoniae include pneumonia, meningitis, and bacteremia; however, S. pneumoniae can also cause other rare but serious pneumococcal infections including peritonitis, endocarditis and pericarditis, and infection of the bones and joints (septic arthritis, osteomyelitis).
+The three most common illnesses caused by invasive S. pneumoniae include pneumonia, meningitis, and bacteremia; however, S. pneumoniae can also cause other rare but serious pneumococcal infections including peritonitis, endocarditis and pericarditis, and infection of the bones and joints (septic arthritis, osteomyelitis).
+S.pneumoniae can also cause middle ear infections, conjunctivitis, and sinus infections but these infections are generally mild and rarely result in complications.
+S. pneumoniae can also cause a worsening of symptoms in someone with chronic bronchitis.

-S. pneumoniae can also cause an infection of the blood, known as bacteremia.
+Since the introduction of pneumococcal conjugate vaccines, pneumococcal empyema, a complication of pneumococcal pneumonia that causes pus to accumulate between the lungs and the inner aspect of the chest wall, has become more common.
+Pneumococcal serotype 1, 3, and 19A are the strains most likely to cause this complication.
+S.pneumoniae can also cause an infection of the blood known as bacteremia.
 Initial symptoms of bacteremia may include a lower level of alertness, fever, and chills.
 Symptoms of sepsis, a serious complication of bacteremia, often include severe pain, sweaty or clammy skin, difficulty breathing, elevated heartrate, and confusion.
 Sepsis can lead to organ failure, tissue damage, and death.

-Pneumococcal meningitis, an infection of the lining of the spinal cord and brain, can also be cause by S. pneumoniae.
+Pneumococcal meningitis, an infection of the lining of the spinal cord and brain, can also be caused by S. pneumoniae.
 Symptoms of infection often include sensitivity to light, headache, fever, neck stiffness, and confusion.
 In infants, symptoms may include a reduced level of alertness, lack of appetite, poor fluid intake, and vomiting.
 Complications of pneumococcal meningitis include developmental delays, hearing loss, and death.

 Pneumococcal peritonitis, an infection of the lining of the walls of the abdomen and pelvis, is another rare but serious form of invasive pneumococcal disease.
 Pneumococcal peritonitis is more commonly found in persons with cirrhosis of the liver, HIV, and hepatitis C. but can also be the result of severe pelvic inflammatory disease, gastrointestinal ulcer or injury, or malignancy.
 Symptoms of infection often include diarrhea, vomiting, abdominal pain, fever, and dehydration.

-Pneumococcal endocarditis and pericarditis are 2 rare but serious heart infections.
+Pneumococcal endocarditis and pericarditis are two rare but serious heart infections.
 Symptoms of pneumococcal pericarditis often include fever, fatigue, chest pain which can radiate to the back, neck, abdomen or shoulder, cough, swelling of the extremities, and muffled heart sounds.
 Symptoms of pneumococcal endocarditis often include joint and/or muscle pain, fever, anorexia, sweating, and new or changing heart murmurs.

 In rare cases, S. pneumoniae can cause septic arthritis and osteomyelitis (bone infection).
 Symptoms of septic arthritis include hot, swollen, or painful joints and frequently involve the knees or ankles.
 Half of all persons who develop pneumococcal septic arthritis will also have osteomyelitis.
 Symptoms of osteomyelitis often include redness, warmth, and swelling to the infected area, fever, chills, pain, and children may show signs of lethargy or irritability.
+S.pneumoniae accounts for up to 50 percent of middle ear infections (otitis media).
+Symptoms of otitis media often include fever, a red or swollen ear drum, ear pain, and sleepiness.
+Ear and sinus infections are generally mild; however, children who develop frequent ear infections may require ear tube placement.

 IMPORTANT NOTE: NVIC encourages you to become fully informed about Pneumococcal and the Pneumococcal vaccine by reading all sections in the Table of Contents , which contain many links and resources such as the manufacturer product information inserts, and to speak with one or more trusted health care professionals before making a vaccination decision for yourself or your child.
 This information is for educational purposes only and is not intended as medical advice.